 Bard has finished his seventh album and second solo album, Two Days in Terlingua.
 It was recorded in a 100 year old church in Terlingua, TX in March of 2020.
 Bard and his band set up a mobile studio in the Santa Inez Church on the border of Mexico in the Big Bend region of Texas.
 For two days they did nothing but arrange and record the songs as they appear on the album.
 The album is 10 original songs and two poems by Bard's great grandmother Mable Edrington.
 Bard was joined by Bill Palmer on bass, Jim Palmer on drums, Karina Wilson on fiddle, Alex McMahon on lead guitar and pedal steel, and Zoe Wilcox on vocals.

-Currently, Bard and his family live in Santa Fe, NM where you can find him performing with his band, solo or with Boris McCutcheon and the "HOTH Brothers".
+Currently, Bard and his family live in Santa Fe, NM where you can find him performing with his band or solo.
 Wherever you hear, him sing you will be guaranteed a musical journey of roots music.